Home > Mobile Resources

 Get more from Online Learning at Northern Virginia Community College with NOVA’s official NOVA Online mobile app.
 With NOVA Online Mobile you can easily connect to a suite of free online learning tools and resources anytime, anywhere.
 Enhance your mobile NOVA Online learning experience with a simple, convenient and useful NOVA Online mobile app right in the palm of your hand.

-Available for both iOS and Android platforms.
+Available for iOS platforms.

 Here are just some of the features available:

 We want to hear from you!
 Email us at firstname.lastname@example.org and tell us what features you would like to see included on a mobile app designed specifically for online students.

 If you have a smart phone, Android phone, iPhone or iPad, you should have created a Passcode that acts as a password to allow access to your phone (and is required if you link to college email).
 On a iPhone or iPad, it is just a four digit number.
 You set it up under the Settings icon.
 You can even set up how quickly it comes on to protect your phone when the phone is inactive.
 You would be amazed at how much personal information is on your phone that would put you at risk if the phone is lost or stolen.
 A Passcode helps protect you.